Jakub-Riha/ECO225/README.md

 ## 📄 Project Description

-This repository contains the paper PDF, code, and supporting files, for a regression and machine learning analysis of microloans from Kiva.org.
+This repository contains the paper PDF, conference presentation PDF, code, and supporting files, for a regression and machine learning analysis of microloans from Kiva.org.
 The project aims to use  loan descriptions classified into low-need and high-need loans to investigate whether microfinance institutions allocate loan capital in proportion to borrower financial need, and whether repeated borrowing grows or shrinks.

 ---